Skipperro/Gesundheit-Machine/README.md

 * Total work time: many, many weeks.
 Much more than I'm willing to admit.
 * Dataset used for training: over 130.000 samples of 1 second audio (12 GB in wav format)
 * Amount of different neural models tested: over 200.
-* Final neural network size: only 1.8 MB!
+* Final neural network size: only 620 KB!
 * Final training time: about 20 minutes on single Titan Xp GPU.
 * Over 200 recorded responses done by two voice actresses.
 * Animals hurt in the procces of making this device: 0.

 ## Plans/ideas for the future

+* Optimize it even further.
 * Make it work as a mobile app.
 * Get Morgan Freeman to record "Bless you" for English version.
 * Expand it with a tissue dispenser module.